jackmj1024/pybruh/README.md

 ## Running the Program
 1. Clone the repository: `git clone https://github.com/jackmj1024/pybruh.git`
 2. Run `pybruh.py` in one of two ways:
-	- Execute `./pybruh.sh` to run in the Python virtual environment with all dependencies installed.
+	- Execute `./pybruh.sh` to run in the Python virtual environment with all dependencies installed (Linux only).
 	- Execute `python pybruh.py` directly after installing the following depencies:
 		- pydub: `pip install pydub`